-Council may require that title information must have been searched within a specified time frame.
-Contact council for advice on their requirements.
+Some Councils require that title information must have been searched within a specified time frame.
+Contact the Council for advice on their requirements.

-▲ Copies of title documents can be obtained from Land Registry: Level 10, 570 Bourke Street, Melbourne; 03 8636 2010; www.landata.vic.gov.au - go direct to "titles & property certificates".
+▲ Copies of title documents can be obtained from Land Registry: Level 10, 570 Bourke Street, Melbourne; 03 8636 2010; www.landata.vic.gov. au - go direct to "titles & property certificates".